My Addiction… CHEWY COOKIES

 - Once the dough is moist, chop the chocolate into small pieces and fold it in.

-- Shape 1 inch balls with the dough, place them 2 inches apart on a sheet pan liked with parchment paper.
+- Shape 1 inch balls with the dough, roll between your hands to make smooth, even balls and place them 2 inches apart on a sheet pan lined with parchment paper.

 - Gently flatten the cookies with the palm of your hand or the back of a spoon.